michaelhenkel/contrail-tripleo-howto/README.md

 # contrail-tripleo-howto

-# Prepare undercloud installatio on the host
+# Prepare undercloud installation on the host

 ## Add stack user
 ```